blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 ### Portal Wand (Very Rare)
 This wand can be used to produce either a blue or orange portal.
 Each is projected onto a flat 5ft square surface within 60ft.
-The blue portal consumes two hit dice, and the orange portal consumes one hit die.
+The blue portal consumes two hit dice, and the orange portal consumes one stamina die.
 The portals stay active for one minute, during which they may be traveled through, preserving momentum.